-As outlined above, it is considered that the proposal will provide for a quality outcome.
+As outlined above, it is considered that the proposal will provide for a better planning outcome than a strictly compliant development.
 In this case, we submit that there are sufficient environmental planning grounds to justify contravening the development standard.

 9. OTHER MATTERS THAT MUST BE SATISFIED